0x09/resdet/README.md

  - python 2/3 with Numpy to validate kissfft results against it.
  - OpenMP supported by GCC, Clang or MSVC for multi-core FFT transformations

-Environments like Cygwin and MinGW can be highly likely used to build kissfft targeting Windows platform, but no tests were performed to the date.
+While no tests have been performed to date, kissfft can likely be built using environments like Cygwin and MinGW when targeting the Windows platform.

 Both Make and CMake builds are easily configurable: